Economically Disadvantaged and Bullied

 I do not think that it is any big secret that those of us who are economically disadvantaged can suffer from feelings of worthlessness and substantially higher rates of dropouts.

-Being poor is associated with a low social status, and bullying is all about picking on others you perceive as having a low social status.
+Being poor is associated with low social status, and bullying is all about picking on others you perceive as having a low social status.
 So kids living in poverty or those who are less well-off than their peers can find themselves the target of bullying.
 Their lack of resources may also set them apart from peers because their clothing is less fashionable, and because they have no money to go out on the weekends.

 There are so many benefits to having this kind of friend.
 Here are just a few of them.